paulowender/portfolio/tasks.md

 - Implement actual functionality for calendar, reminders, and integrations
 - Add user profile management
 - Implement email notifications for reminders
+- Consider implementing React Query or SWR for more robust data fetching